Spartz: McCarthy shouldn't unilaterally remove Dems from committees

-INDIANAPOLIS (WISH) — Congresswoman Victoria Spartz told News 8 that if Speaker Kevin McCarthy has a problem with a lawmaker, he should follow the same complaint process as everyone else.
+INDIANAPOLIS (WISH) — U.S. Rep. Victoria Spartz, an Indiana Republican, told News 8 that if Speaker Kevin McCarthy has a problem with a lawmaker, he should follow the same complaint process as everyone else.

 “My job is not to please Kevin (McCarthy),” she said.
 “My job is to make sure that my party is not going to let the American people down and will do the right thing.”